glycerine/uart/README.md

 Using the native iterator instead of iter.Seq is a tiny bit faster: uart Iter() reads 10_000_000 keys: elapsed 342.95423ms (34ns/op)

+Using the integer based indexing is slower, but faster than writes: tree.At(i) reads  10_000_000 keys: elapsed 2.380924685s (238ns/op)

 --- PASS: Test620_unlocked_read_comparison (8.27s)